jeanNyil/redhat-ceq-demos/camel-quarkus-http/README.md

 # Camel-Quarkus-Http

-This project leverages **Red Hat build of Quarkus 1.11.x**, the Supersonic Subatomic Java Framework.
+This project leverages **Red Hat build of Quarkus 2.7.x**, the Supersonic Subatomic Java Framework.
+More specifically, the project is implemented using [**Red Hat Camel Extensions for Quarkus 2.7.x**](https://access.redhat.com/documentation/en-us/red_hat_integration/2022.q3/html/getting_started_with_camel_extensions_for_quarkus/index).

 It exposes the following RESTful service endpoints  using the **Apache Camel Quarkus Platform** extension:
 - `/fruits` : returns a list of hard-coded fruits (`name` and `description`) in JSON format.
 It also allows to add a `fruit` through the `POST` HTTP method